Mianaviatte/Mianaviatte/README.md

 👋 Hi, I’m @Mianaviatte for the public.
+Any docs or code is signed ChL as Christina Lisowska.

 😍 Loving mom, wife & geek.
 Passionate PC and mobile gamer.
 ❤️ Love skyporn photo shooting, hugs, honesty and tech professionalism.